bloodstiller/bloodstiller.com/content/Walkthroughs/Fuse-box.md

 -   **Security Considerations**:
     -   Modern versions of Windows have introduced protections like `Virtualization-based Security (VBS)` and `Hypervisor-Protected Code Integrity (HVCI)` to mitigate the risks posed by vulnerable drivers such as `Capcom.sys`.
     -   These security mechanisms enforce code integrity in the kernel, allowing only signed code to execute and blocking known vulnerable or malicious drivers.
-However, it’s important to note that these features often require newer hardware and can have a performance impact.
+However, it's important to note that these features often require newer hardware and can have a performance impact.

     -   For a deeper dive into the issue of signed vulnerable drivers, you can refer to:
         -   [WeLiveSecurity's article](https://www.welivesecurity.com/2022/01/11/signed-kernel-drivers-unguarded-gateway-windows-core/)